sabuhiteymurov/expo-base/README.md

 # Services

-Services used in screens, such as API handling and internationalization (i18n).
-The `api` folder contains routes created with Axios instances, and the `i18n` folder contains functions for internationalization and localization.
+Services used in screens, such as API handling.
+The `api` folder contains routes created with Axios instances.

 <a id="store"></a>

 # Store

-RTK-based store with interfaces and slices for state management.
+RTK based store, uses MMKV storage and redux-persist for state persistence.
+The `slices` folder includes reducers used throughout the app.

+<a id="translations"></a>

+# Translations

+The `translations` folder contains functions and locales for internationalization and localization.

 <a id="run-expo-dev-build"></a>